Recognition of skills acquired abroad

 Attach identification

-Attach a photocopy of one of the following identification documents.
+Attach a photocopy of one of your identification documents from the following options.

 Pages of your valid passport